 As its first executive director, Mr. Eley helped launch the Collaborative for High Performance Schools, a non-profit organization that promotes energy efficiency and sustainable schools, not just in California, but throughout the country.
 This organization sets the standard for high performance K-12 schools.
 Visit www.chps.net for more information

-As Chair of the COMNET Standing Committee, he is working to standardize the procedures for calculating building energy performance for use with green building ratings, tax deductions and other beyond-code programs.
+He is the primary author of the COMNET energy modeling guidelines, which aims to standardize the procedures for calculating building energy performance for use with green building ratings, tax deductions and other beyond-code programs.
 Visit www.COMNET.org for more information.

 Mr. Eley is a Senior Fellow with Architecture 2030 and the author of the ZERO Code.
 The national and international version builds on the energy efficiency requirements of the latest energy efficiency standards and requires that new commercial, institutional and mid- to high-rise residential buildings install renewable energy systems to achieve zero net energy.
 Mr. Eley continues to support and develop the ZERO Code as it is adopted by progressive jurisdictions.